m0hammad-2Z/Promptly-API/README.md

 ### Configuration
-To install the necessary packages for the backend, navigate to the backend folder and execute the command ```pip install requirements.txt```.
+To install the necessary packages for the backend, execute the command ```pip install requirements.txt```.
 This will ensure that you have all the dependencies listed in the requirements file.

 Run the application
 ```bash